SolaceLabs/asyncapi-importer-rest/README.md

 A simple HTTP GET request can be performed to verify that the service is active.
 Context is `/importer/alive`. e.g. http://localhost:9004/importer/alive on local machine.

 ## 2. Event Portal Token Validation
 The purpose of this operation is to verify that the token being used is valid.
-Token validation is specific to the [Solace Cloud API endpoint](https://api.solace.dev/cloud/reference/using-the-v2-rest-apis-for-pubsub-cloud) region called.
-See the referenced link for more details.
 This is a convenience method; it is not required to verify a token before attempting to call the import method.
 The context for this operation is `/importer/validate-token` and the HTTP verb is `POST`.

 ### EP Token Request Body ###
 The request body is a simple JSON message with a single field: `epToken`. `epToken` **must be Base64 encoded** in the message body.